honeycombio/refinery/README.md

 In the Redis-based config mode, all config options _except_ peer management are still handled by the config file.
 Only coordinating the list of peers in the samproxy cluster is managed with Redis.

-Enabling the redis-based config happens in one of two ways:
+To enable the redis-based config:
-* set the `SAMPROXY_REDIS_HOST` environment variable
+* set PeerManagement.Type in the config file to "redis"
-* use the flag `-p` or `--peer_type` with the argument `redis`

 When launched in redis-config mode, Samproxy needs a redis host to use for managing the list of peers in the samproxy cluster.
 This hostname and port can be specified in one of two ways:
 * set the `SAMPROXY_REDIS_HOST` environment variable
 * set the `RedisHost` field in the config file

-In other words, if you set the `SAMPROXY_REDIS_HOST` environment variable to the location of your redis host, you are done.
-Otherwise, launching samproxy with `-p redis` and setting the `RedisHost` field in the config file will accomplish the same thing.

 The redis host should be a hostname and a port, for example `redis.mydomain.com:6379`.
 The example config file has `localhost:6379` which obviously will not work with more than one host.